Tiankai-Jiang/Yelp-Dataset/README.md

 A project to

-- build relational database of yelp dataset using MySQL
+- build relational database of [yelp dataset](https://www.yelp.com/dataset) using MySQL

 - build a simple server-client using Flask

-- perform data mining on the dataset
+- perform data mining on the dataset(data visualization and classification on user comments)

 # Dependencies